-Self Hosted Azure Test Runner Setup
+Self Hosted Azure Test Runners

 Test Runner instances generate load for your test.
 These instances can self-hosted within your Azure account.
 Testable will create the VM scale set for your test within your Azure account as part of running your test and terminate it upon test completion.